bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ```

 The second render just defines the partial template we want to render,
 `comments/form`.
-Rails is smart enough to spot the forward slash in that
+Quails is smart enough to spot the forward slash in that
 string and realize that you want to render the `_form.html.erb` file in
 the `app/views/comments` directory.